Tests and visits before surgery

 You may also see your anesthesiologist the week before surgery.
 This is the doctor who will give you medicine that will make you sleep and not feel pain during surgery.

 Your surgeon will want to make sure that other health conditions you may have will not cause problems during your surgery.
 So you may need to visit:

-- A heart doctor (cardiologist), if you are older than 55, have a history of heart problems (or you have a family member with heart problems), smoke heavily, have high blood pressure or diabetes, or are out of shape and cannot walk up a flight of stairs.
+- A heart doctor (cardiologist), if you have a history of heart problems or if you smoke heavily, have high blood pressure or diabetes, or are out of shape and cannot walk up a flight of stairs.

 - A diabetes doctor (endocrinologist), if you have diabetes or if your blood sugar test in your pre-op visit was high.

 - A sleep doctor, if you have obstructive sleep apnea, which causes choking or a stop in breathing when you are asleep.